About the undue adverse effects test

 Councils normally cannot change a condition of a resource consent if it's tied to an aquaculture decision.
 They can only do this if another aquaculture decision shows the change wouldn't have an undue adverse effect.

-Public may be asked for information
+The public may be asked for information

 We may ask affected members of the public for information for a UAE test.
 If we do, they can give information on fishing activity in the proposed marine farm area.
 Information should be relevant to the 6 points covered by the UAE test.